 MA in Art History

-Financial support is offered to the best applicants, and several research travel grants are available for master’s thesis research projects.
-American University also offers competitive research and travel awards for MA students, and the Graduate Student Council usually provides annual funds that can be used for travel to the College Art Association conference in New York or day trips to museums in Baltimore or Philadelphia.
+Financial support (a stipend and partial tuition remission) is limited and is available only for top applicants.
+Once in the program however there is funding available in the form of research travel grants for master’s thesis research projects and for students working as TAs for undergraduate General Education courses.
+The university also offers competitive research and travel awards for MA students, and the Graduate Student Council has some funds that can be used for travel to the College Art Association conference in New York or for group day trips to museums in Baltimore or Philadelphia.

 For more information, please contact Program Director Helen Langa, or one of the professors listed below for specific fields of interest:

 (In 2013-14 we will be conducting a search for a new faculty member to teach Contemporary Global Art History with an emphasis on Asian Art.)